Forge & Fire

 Forge Design.

-Here I need to make the point that time and again, amateur smiths too often build their forges with little or no knowledge of what they are doing.
+Time and again, amateur smiths often build their forges with little or no knowledge of what they are doing.
 Worse yet, they usually build another forge to replace the first failed attempt, and again they fail to learn from previous mistakes.
+The Forge Design pages - and the Coal Forge pages- were published specifically to help new smiths start out with the best forges possible.

 Gas Forges.